Tokhalyan/Horiseon/README.md

 * Search engine Optimization link is not moving the user to that part of the page
 * No alt attributes for the images
 * CSS code needs to be consolidated
+* The logo is not directing to the home page

 ## HTML and CSS Change Log
 * Proper <title> added